jens-bongartz/SerialPortDataStreamer/README.md

 e.g. "EKG:234"

-Different elements of a dataset are seperated by a comma:
+This element is associated with a timeinfo seperated by a commma.
+This name-value-pair represents the time intveral since the last element:

 "EKG:234,t:5"

 As mentioned a dataset is terminated by CR\LF (or \r\n):

 "EKG:234,t:5\r\nEKG:345,t:6\r\nEKG:987,t:7\r\n"